Your Privacy is Our Passion!

 After Speech Mapping with Dr. Odgear, I had the most pleasant experience in a crowded environment.
 Ian set my appliances perfectly to allow proper frequency distribution in what would have been an environment I would normally choose to avoid.
 Thank you so much!
 Great service and staff!

-PNA provides exceptional front office and professional medical services!
+PNA provides exceptional front office and professional audiological services!
 I was impressed by the credentials of its doctors, the extraordinary service and friendliness in a NO-pressure, comfortable and bright environment.
 My test results were not only explained thoroughly but were available and emailed same day.
 Will recommend others without hesitation.

 Super warm fuzzies!